-A Vertical Control Survey is a type of survey [which establishes] establishing bench marks in relation to an appropriate vertical datum.
+A Vertical Control Survey [is a type of survey which] establishes and depicts bench marks in relation to an appropriate vertical datum.
 Vertical measurements shall comply with one of the Classes of Vertical Accuracy defined in Section 20-300b-11 of these regulations.